Databricks Zerobus Ingest — The Best Bus Is No Bus

 SDKs

-Users will interact with Zerobus through a dedicated SDK for their language of choice.
+Users will interact with Zerobus Ingest through a dedicated SDK for their language of choice.
 The documentation and samples are out for Python SDK, Rust SDK and Java SDK .
-Both the Go and TypeScript SDKs for Zerobus are now publicly available.
-GRPC is the main communication mechanism for Zerobus.
+Both the Go and TypeScript SDKs for Zerobus Ingest are now publicly available.
+GRPC is the main communication mechanism for Zerobus Ingest.

 Databricks documentation contains a well documented guide with sample clients in multiple languages.
 It guides you right from installing the SDK in your preferred language to creating a Protobuf definition and a sample usage.